Duck DAO (DLP Duck Token (DUCK) Price Tops $0.35 on Major Exchanges

-Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded down 60.9% against the U.S. dollar during the 1 day period ending at 23:00 PM ET on December 19th.
+Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded down 60.9% against the US dollar during the 24-hour period ending at 10:00 AM ET on December 25th.
+One Duck DAO (DLP Duck Token coin can currently be purchased for $0.35 or 0.00000905 BTC on exchanges.
+During the last week, Duck DAO (DLP Duck Token has traded 8.7% lower against the US dollar.
 Duck DAO (DLP Duck Token has a market capitalization of $10.88 million and $3.01 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last 24 hours.
-Over the last week, Duck DAO (DLP Duck Token has traded down 8.7% against the U.S. dollar.
-One Duck DAO (DLP Duck Token coin can currently be purchased for approximately $0.35 or 0.00000905 BTC on major exchanges.

 - stETH (Lido) (STETH) traded 3.2% higher against the dollar and now trades at $3,479.19 or 0.06807369 BTC.